danbettles/temper/README.md

 $tempImageFilePathname = $temper->createFile('jpg');

-// Removes all remaining temp-files created by the Temper instance.
+// Removes *all* remaining temp-files created by the Temper instance
 $temper->cleanUp();
 ```